ava-labs/avalanche-explorer/README.md

 # DEPRECATION NOTICE

 This project is in **deprecated**, and the Avalanche Explorer is in the process of being migrated to this [React App](https://github.com/ava-labs/explorer-v2) instead.
 As such, some URLs will redirect to the new explorer experience as it is developed, starting with the Home page and C-Chain page.
-See [this PR](https://github.com/ava-labs/avalanche-explorer/pull/157) for more details.

 # Avalanche Explorer